The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Introduction

 To the best of our knowledge, the authors in~\cite{ChenMaMan-ChoSoZhan:2020:1} first introduced a partially convex proximal gradient version for the Stiefel manifold, phrasing the nonsmooth part as a constrained problem in the embedding, and requiring the nonsmooth function to be the restriction of a convex function in the embedding.
 This was generalized to general Riemannian manifolds in~\cite{HuangWei:2021:1}, where the authors phrase the nonsmooth subproblem as a problem in the tangent space at the current iterate, and do not consider convexity assumptions in their general analysis.
 The linear convergence of this algorithm under strong retraction convexity has been studied in~\cite{ChoiChunJungYun:2024:1}.

 All these works are based on a “generalized notion of the proximal map”~\cite[(3.1)]{HuangWei:2021:1}, and solving the corresponding subproblem either in the embedding or the tangent space of the current iterate.
-This general notion phrases the proximal map as a retraction-based subproblem in a tangent space, which is then solved with Euclidean optimization tools, sometimes rather advanced ones such as nonsmooth quasi-Newton methods.
+This general notion phrases the proximal map as a retraction-based subproblem in a tangent space, which is then solved with Euclidean optimization tools, sometimes rather advanced ones such as semismooth Newton methods.
 It is also often restricted to specific manifolds, usually embedded manifolds or quotients thereof.
 The convexity considerations are either retraction-based or coming from the embedding, and they usually require some kind of Lipschitz property.

-Most of these works assume that $g$ and $h$ fulfil some convexity property, either along geodesics or along curves generated by retractions when using a retraction-based generalization of the proximal subproblem.
-In the work of~\cite{HuangWei:2021:1}, a “retraction smoothness” of $g$ is required, but $h$ can be nonsmooth and nonconvex for their convergence investigations.
+Most of the convergence results in these works assume that $g$ or $h$ fulfil some convexity property, either along geodesics or along curves generated by retractions when using a retraction-based generalization of the proximal subproblem.
+In the work of~\cite{HuangWei:2021:1}, a “retraction smoothness” of $g$ is required, but $h$ can be nonsmooth and nonconvex for their convergence investigations, as long as $f$ fulfils a Kurdyka-Łojasiewicz (KL) property on manifolds.
 However, their algorithm employs the embedding in a way that $h$ is required to have certain properties thereon in order to solve their approximation to the proximal map.
-In~\cite{FengHuangSongYingZeng:2021} the authors do employ a proximal map, but restrict their investigation to Hadamard manifolds and employing the Kurdyka-Łojasiewicz property on manifolds.